 The vast landscape of the hinterland is lonely, raw and deserted, which makes for the special draw for visitors looking for complete remoteness.
 The infrastructure in the area is very basic with practically no shops, accommodation or emergency services.
 The area is great and rewarding for long hiking or cycling tours and holds some scenic highlights for the visitor, like the lava fields at Askja, the warm thermal waters of the Viti-crater or the magnificent ice sculptures in the geothermal caves at Kverkfjöll.

-Visit our selection on travel information, facts and all kinds of stuff about Iceland in our travel bonanza.
+Visit our travel bonanza for stories, adventure inspiration, facts and all kinds of stuff about Iceland .